syncfusion-content/xamarin-docs/Xamarin/SfButton/Customization.md

 ## BorderColor

-The [`BorderColor`](https://help.syncfusion.com/cr/xamarin/Syncfusion.Buttons.XForms~Syncfusion.XForms.Buttons.SfButton~BorderColor.html) property is used to customize the color of the border in SfButton.
+The [`BorderColor`](https://help.syncfusion.com/cr/xamarin/Syncfusion.Buttons.XForms~Syncfusion.XForms.Buttons.SfButton~BorderColor.html) property is used to customize the color of border in SfButton.

 {% tabs %}
 {% highlight xaml %}